The following information is only as accurate as the last update (January 13, 2023)! However, it is a starting point.

-All sources indicate that the number of disease carrying ticks in Canada continues to climb.
-There are many known endemic areas throughout the country but black-legged ticks (former known as deer ticks) can now be found just about everywhere.
+All sources indicate that the number of disease carrying ticks in Nova Scotia and Canada continues to climb.
+There are many known endemic areas throughout the country but black-legged ticks (also known as deer ticks) can now be found just about everywhere.
 Therefore, everyone should be aware of what to look out for and how to remove a tick if they find one.
 Ticks are no longer just in the woods.
 They can be found in manicured parks, golf courses, backyards, etc. Please make yourself knowledgeable!

 Remember, as well, that ticks can be active all year depending upon the weather.
 Although they are most active in the spring and fall, they can even be around in the winter if temperatures go above 4C (and sometimes even lower!).
+If the summer is hot and dry they may not be as active, but they are still there, especially on damp, cooler days.

 Although freeze/thaws during the winter can kill off some ticks, a consistent snow cover is good for them.
 They can “hibernate” and come out hungry as soon as temperatures allow.